Gautam4966/Miui-fy/README.md

 ## Changelog
 # Miui-fy v1.2
--Added New Camera App (Not guaranteed Working On All Phones) -Added Magisk Support
+* Added New Camera App (Not guaranteed Working On All Phones)
+* Added Magisk Support
 # Miui-fy 1.0
--Initial Release
+* Initial Release

 ### Prerequisites